 This is an entirely different approach.
-Scalp micropigmentation does not attempt to cure alopecia areata.
+A hair tattoo does not attempt to cure alopecia areata.
 Instead, it camoflages its symptoms.
-Compared to other methods, scalp micropigmentation is able to provide guaranteed results.
+Compared to other methods, hair tattooing is able to provide guaranteed results.
 Symptoms are not prevented, but they are absolutely concealed as long as the hair is kept shaved.

 A hair tattoo can provide those suffering the effects of alopecia areata with much-needed self-esteem, to go on with their lives without worrying about hair loss.
 Moreover, because the full scalp of the individual is usually treated using this method, alopecia cannot affect the head in a visible way anymore: even if the patches become larger over time, they will still remain concealead under the treatment.